taeber/a2lang/README.md

 ## Adding type information

 Inspired by TypeScript, the language started out as a markup for 6502 assembly.
 This can be seen in subroutine declarations.

 Take the Apple II ROM subroutine `PRNTAX` found at `$F941`.
-It "Prints A-Reg as Two-Digit Hex Number" followed by X. This is declared in A2 as: `use PRNTAX: sub <- [val: word @ AX] @ $F941`.
+It "Prints A-Reg as Two-Digit Hex Number" followed by `X`.
+This is declared in A2 as: `use PRNTAX: sub <- [val: word @ AX] @ $F941`.
 It can then be called like: `PRNTAX($BEAD)`.

+Normally, such assembly routines and their inputs and outputs are documented in English prose or perhaps some arbitrary convention or not at all!
+Arguably the most useful aspect of A2 is this formalization of declarations of existing assembly code.

+## Register-binding and Location-binding

+The `PRNTAX` example illustrates both **register-binding** and **location-binding**.
+In short, a variable can _live_ at a fixed memory location or in a register.
+For register-bound variables, you can use a single register—`A`, `X`, or `Y`—or two registers like `AX` in which the most-significant byte is stored in `A` and the other byte in `X`.

+The compiler is aware of the binding and generates the appropriate operations.
+One neat example is that an `X`-bound local variable being passed to an `A`-bound parameter only needs one operation: `TXA`.
+Such direct control of the underlying hardware should be used cautiously though;
+it's very easy to clobber a register.

 ## Omitted Features